QuintinKerns/QuintinKerns/README.md

 ### 🔸 Maze Ransomware Technical Analysis
 *Reverse engineered the Maze DLL and analyzed it in a sandboxed environment using Flare VM.
 Findings published in the 2021 Future Technologies Conference.*

-### 🔸 STIG and Vulnerability Automation
-*Automated compliance tracking and vulnerability assessment for 500+ systems using Nessus and Trellix ENS, supporting mission-critical Navy systems.*

 ---

 ## 🧑‍🏫 Teaching & Leadership